 Often called succession sowing, this practice involves planting a crop several times throughout the season rather than just once.
 Doing so spreads out your harvest time.
-Instead of harvesting 500 carrots at one time, you can harvest 50 to 100 multiple times throughout the season.
+Instead of harvesting 500 carrots at one time, you can harvest 50 to 100 carrots multiple times throughout the season.

 Succession planting makes preserving much easier.
 It also is essential for those who sell crops at farmer’s markets.

 I’ve made the mistake before of sowing a whole bed of carrots.
-I then spent hours trying to preserve them.
+Then, I spent hours trying to preserve them.
 If I had known about succession planting at that time, it would’ve been much easier to ensure everything was preserved successfully.

 Tips for Maximizing Harvest with Succession Planting